timneam/xData_SWE_TakeHomeAssignment/frontend/README.md

 You may also see any lint errors in the console.

 ## Test suites
-In the root directory, run the below command
+In the root directory of `frontend`, run the below command

 ### Run tests
 Run the command below to run all the test cases